phoniks2k/pxlya/utils/README.md

 # Utils for map creation, conversion, 3d models and related stuff

 Note:

+- EVERY SCRIPT THAT USES REDIS IS JUST AS REFERENCE (node-redis and keys update and change over time and i am not keeping those up-to-date)
 - we use blender 2.8
 - js script are executed with babel-node